Florida Asset Protection

 Common Sources of Liability in Florida

 Professional malpractice.
-Physicians, attorneys, accountants, and other licensed professionals face heightened exposure to negligence claims from patients and clients.
+Physicians, attorneys, accountants, and other licensed professionals face heightened exposure to negligence claims.
 Malpractice insurance covers predictable claims within policy limits, but asset protection addresses claims that exceed coverage.

 Automobile accidents.
-The vehicle owner is liable for the negligence of any permitted driver under Florida law.
-Parents who sign a minor’s license application assume liability for the minor’s driving.
-Car accident asset protection planning addresses the specific risks that arise from vehicle ownership and operation.
+The vehicle owner is liable for the negligence of any permitted driver under Florida’s dangerous instrumentality doctrine.
+Car accident asset protection planning addresses the specific risks that arise from vehicle ownership.
+Married couples should avoid joint vehicle title: if both spouses are named, both are liable regardless of who was driving, and the resulting joint judgment jeopardizes entireties assets that would otherwise be protected.

 Premises liability.
 Owners of rental and commercial property face claims from tenants and visitors injured on the premises.

 Credit card and general debt.
-Unsecured creditors, including credit card companies, medical providers, and deficiency judgment holders, use aggressive collection tactics.
-Florida’s exemption laws often provide substantial protection without the need for bankruptcy, and in many cases, Florida debtors retain more assets by defending in state court than by filing a bankruptcy petition.
+Unsecured creditors, including credit card companies, medical providers, and deficiency judgment holders use aggressive collection tactics.
+Florida’s exemption laws often provide substantial protection without the need for bankruptcy.

 Employment liability.
 Employers are generally liable for acts of employees within the scope of employment, including negligence, discrimination, and harassment claims.

-Asset protection planning in Florida is most effective when implemented before any liability event.
+Asset protection planning is most effective when implemented before any liability event.
 After a claim arises, available options narrow and every transfer faces greater scrutiny for fraudulent conveyance.

 Divorce